 The 13-amp motor is great too, but for some, this may be slightly lacking in power.
 Nevertheless, its beveling system (0 to 45 degrees) and shaft lock system work effortlessly.
 If you’re worried about cuts, don’t be.
 Makita’s well-designed rip fence makes it perfect for small to moderately long cuts and also makes it easier when making straight cuts.

-What We Like
+What I Like

-- Excellent performance and dust collection
+- The unit delivers unparalleled performance and efficient dust collection.

-What We Don't Like
+What I Don't Like

 2. Metabo HPT 7-1/4" Circular Saw Kit: Best Value

 The Metabo HPT Circular Saw is a reliable circular saw that packs more power than you would expect despite its simple yet effective design.
-The reason why it’s our best value?
+The reason why it’s my best value?
 For starters, the 15-amp [1] motor isn’t just focused on delivering high-powered performance, but rather an efficient use of it.
 It’s why this saw’s rotation goes up to 6000 rpm allowing you to handle nearly every cutting material.

 Finally, its blade is also just as excellent for precision cutting operations or ripping through narrow wood.
 Users looking for a balanced circular saw with good power and a reasonable price will love the Metabo HPT.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 3. DEWALT 7-1/4-Inch Circular Saw with Electric Brake: Best Budget Pick